JennyCloud/Azure-Zero-to-Hero/README.md

 **Focus:** Practical Azure labs for learning, automation, and troubleshooting.

 ## 🧭 Overview
-This repo documents my hands-on journey in Microsoft Azure — building and managing real-world environments like a **azure administrator** or **cloud engineer**.
+This repo documents my hands-on journey in Microsoft Azure — building and managing real-world environments like an **azure administrator** or **cloud engineer**.
 Each lab focuses on deployment, automation, and troubleshooting.

 ## 📂 Structure